Spot Regressions with Candlesticks: Candlestick-based Estimation

-To address the non-pivotal nature of the asymptotic risk in the multivariate setting, I propose marginalizing over the unobserved quantities and working with the resulting \emph{average risk}.
-This approach is directly inspired by the classical decision theory literature, see for example \cite{lehmann2006theory}, which advocates the use of integrated risk functions to handle nuisance parameters.
+To address the complication discussed above, I propose an alternative approach for selecting the weights $\lambda$ based on the average risk $\bar{R}(\lambda)$, defined as the integrated asymptotic risk $\widetilde{R}(\lambda; \boldsymbol{\rho}_t)$ over the parameter space of $\boldsymbol{\rho}_t$.
+This approach effectively marginalizes over the unknown correlation structure, thereby enabling the derivation of ``optimal'' weights without requiring explicit knowledge of $\boldsymbol{\rho}_t$.\footnote{Here optimality is used in the context of minimizing the average risk which is specifically defined in Equation \eqref{eq:average_risk}.} This perspective is directly inspired by the statistical decision theory literature, see for example \cite{lehmann2006theory}, which advocates the use of integrated risk functions to accommodate nuisance parameters.